tinacms/tina-graphql-gateway/packages/client/readme.md

 webhook_url:
 sections:
   - type: directory
-    path: content/posts # replace this with the relative path to your content section
+    path: posts # replace this with the relative path to your content section
     label: Posts
     create: documents
     match: "**/*.md"